Scanners II: The New Order: Plot

-During one of his classes, a young veterinarian intern named David Kellum discovers that he can read and control minds of others.
-When he moves from his country home to the city to continue his studies, he finds difficulty in controlling himself: the congestion of many minds and the ability to hear voices overwhelm him.
+David Kellum, a young veterinarian intern, discovers during one of his classes that he can read and control minds of others.
+When he moves from his country home to the city to continue his studies, he finds difficulty in controlling this abilit: the congestion of many minds and the ability to hear voices overwhelm him.

-He stumbles across a store robbery and kills the gunman by causing his head to explode with his mind.
+Stumbling across a store robbery, David kills the gunman by causing his head to explode.
 Police Commander John Forrester watches the store's security tape.
-He tells David that he is a Scanner, and there are others like him around the world.
+He explains to David that he is a Scanner, and there are others like him around the world.
 He asks for David's help in tracking down elusive criminals.
 David agrees.

 After capturing a man who put strychnine in milk containers throughout the city, Forrester introduces David to Peter Drak, another Scanner who works for him.
 Drak is more aggressive with his powers.
 Forrester teaches David techniques by using Drak as a test subject.
 Drak considers David an enemy but is injected with Eph2, a variant of Ephemerol, the drug that originally created Scanners.
-It calms him down before he can harm David.
+It calms Drak before he can harm David.
 Forrester tells David that although Eph2 calms a Scanner's mind, it is addictive and he should never use it.
 Forrester encourages him to develop and control his mental abilities on his own.

 David feels he has accomplished something by helping with law enforcement.
-His feeling changes when Forrester orders him to control the mayor and have her announce Forrester as the next chief of police.
+However, his feelings change when Forrester directs him to control the mayor and have her announce Forrester as the next chief of police.
 Forrester reassures him that this will enable them to stop all crimes.
 David, feeling guilty, disagrees and questions Forrester's agenda.
 He explains to the mayor how he forced her to appoint Forrester and apologizes.
 They plan to remove Forrester from office.
-David tells Forrester that he is quitting, so Forrester has Drak attack David and kill the mayor before she can react.
+After David tells Forrester that he is quitting, Forrester has Drak attack David and kill the mayor.
 David escapes and hides at his parents' home.